 There has never been a better year than this one to do this.
 Let’s take a look at the best outdoor basketball shoes 2020 and the recent few years have to offer.

-2020 truly has been somewhat a nightmare for a lot of people, including basketball players and guys who just like to shoot some hoops in a gym.
+2019 & all the way to today truly have been somewhat a nightmare for a lot of people, including basketball players and guys who just like to shoot some hoops in a gym.
 Quarantine, social distancing, closed indoor gyms – it’s the complete package of stuff that we’re not currently finding very welcoming.

 Let’s punch quarantine in the face.
 If your local gyms are closed, or you primarily play outdoors regardless, fasten your seatbelt!